dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Having a standard container for the conversation data and asserting the integrity of the data make it easier to distribute the conversation data to the parties involved.

 The initial set of use cases for vCons are expected to be in the interchange between front end and back end application and lower layers of the network stack, critical for enablement of analysis of conversations.
-It is expected that javascript handling of vCons in the front end and RESTful intefaces and back end platforms will be used for operations and manipulaiton of vCons.
+It is expected that JavaScript handling of vCons in the front end and RESTful interfaces and back end platforms will be used for operations and manipulation of vCons.
-Many media anaysis services which will be used with vCons, such as transcription, already use JSON based interfaces.
+Many media analysis services which will be used with vCons, such as transcription, already use JSON based interfaces.
 For this reason, JSON has been chosen for the initial format binding of vCons and the scope of this document.
 Other bindings (e.g. [CBOR] or [ISOBMFF]) may be consider for vCon in the future in other documents.